anupam-kumar-krishnan/Namaste-React/02 Igniting Our App/Episode 02 Part 01 - Igniting Our App.md

 - You need to basically do <b>`bundling`</b>, <b>`code spliting`</b>, <b>`chunking`</b>, <b>`compressing`</b> before you can make your code go to **`production`**

 ## _Suppose you have to build⚒️ a fast production ready app and Can React⚛️ alone make a production ready app🏃‍♂️🚩?_
 - **_No Right_**.
-There are a lot of packages that are required to make our production ready app, lot of JavaScript code that somebody has written makes our app fast to an extent but alot of packages are needed
+There are a lot of packages that are required to make our production ready app, lot of JavaScript code that somebody has written makes which our app fast to an extent but alot of packages are needed
 - React is making app fast but to an extent, there are lot of other things we need to make our app fast, a lot of packages are required

 ## _How you can make your production ready app? <br>(without using npx create-react-app)<br> How we can get those packages in our app_